 The Bloomberg GEI provides managers and investors with comparative information on gender-equality performance of the world’s biggest companies.
 This unique barometer of gender-equality performance provides transparency to gender-related practices and policies at publicly listed companies increasing the breadth of environmental, social, governance (ESG) data available to investors.

 “We are proud to be recognized for the fourth year in a row for our efforts to achieve gender equality,” said Schneider Electric’s Chairman and CEO Jean-Pascal Tricoire.
 “At Schneider Electric, we pride ourselves on nurturing an inclusive culture where women are empowered, enabled and visible in the organization.
-While we have already progressed on female representation on the board and our Executive Committee, our goal is to have, by 2025, women representing 50% of all new hires, 40% of frontline managers, and 30% of senior leadership.
+While we have already progressed on female representation on the board and our Executive Committee, our goal is to have, by 2025, women representing 50 per cent of all new hires, 40 per cent of frontline managers, and 30 per cent of senior leadership.
 Gender balance is integral to how we conduct business, and we are making it a business priority.”

 Positive results towards equal opportunities

 The Bloomberg Gender-Equity Index includes 59 metrics across five areas.
 Companies are assigned a score based on both disclosure and data excellence.
 “The companies included in the 2021 GEI are expanding the ESG data universe to include gender-related data that investors are demanding today,” said Peter T. Grauer, Chairman of Bloomberg.
 “Their commitment to disclosure is making the business case for inclusion and driving transparency in the markets.”

 Schneider Electric scored above the overall GEI average, with its highest scores in disclosure, equal pay and gender pay parity, and inclusive culture.
 This performance reflects the company’s initiatives to drive positive change and provide equal opportunities for everyone, everywhere, through: